Roy Powell (New Zealand rugby league): New Zealand v England

-Powell was then chosen for the second test which was played at the same venue a week later with it said “Powell is safe and sound in all departments at half-back, and he will open up the play if the ball is heeled to him”.
-Once again the backs received few chances with the Auckland Star reporter saying that “the New Zealand wings had a starvation day as far as scoring chances went, and Mincham scarcely saw the ball, except in the distance”.
-They went on to say that “Powell played resolutely at half-back, and gave his best” however New Zealand went down 23 to 11 with 17,000 watching on.
-At one point with New Zealand trailling 10–2 he "beat the defence, but [fullback] Belshaw saved with a fine tackle".
+Powell was then chosen for the second test which was played at the same venue a week later with it said "Powell is safe and sound in all departments at half-back, and he will open up the play if the ball is heeled to him".
+Once again the backs received few chances with the Auckland Star reporter saying that "the New Zealand wings had a starvation day as far as scoring chances went, and Mincham scarcely saw the ball, except in the distance".
+They went on to say that "Powell played resolutely at half-back, and gave his best" however New Zealand went down 23 to 11 with 17,000 watching on.
+At one point with New Zealand trailing 10–2 he "beat the defence, but [fullback] Belshaw saved with a fine tackle".

 Powell then returned to club football and played 6 matches for Richmond before the season end.
 They were neck and neck with Manukau in the Fox Memorial championship before a loss to North Shore Albions in the penultimate round saw Manukau leap frog them into first place and they stayed there after a final round win.
-Richmond did however have the ‘last laugh’ when they beat Manukau to win the Stormont Shield on 3 October by 30 points to 9 to finish the club season in Auckland.
+Richmond did however have the 'last laugh' when they beat Manukau to win the Stormont Shield on 3 October by 30 points to 9 to finish the club season in Auckland.